ChicolasLemos/Project/README.md

 # Project
 Somethings were changed because there is somethings missing on the image.
 Also some commands are diferent because these were programmed "physically"
 What is missing:
-1. On SW3 and SW4 - interface f0/11 (so you can do a channel-group).
+1. There is another interface f0/11 on SW3 and SW4 (so you can do a channel-group).
 2. Some interfaces are changed because in physically they are different.
 3. The spanning-tree or the priority of the vlans are different (you can change them for your desire).